PhilippSchweizer/Seminar-Theorien-der-Rationalit-t/journal-theorien-der-rationalitaet.md

 ## 4. Herleitung einer Darstellung menschlicher Kompetenz in deduktivem und probiblistischem Schließen

 > "So enquiry into the norms of everyday reasoning no more aims at a theory *about* intuitions than physics or chemistry aims at a theory *about* observations.
 Epistemology does not dominate ontology here."
 (S. 321)

+> "This factual theory of competence will be just as idealised as the normative theory from which it derives.
+And though it is a contribution to the psychology of cognition it is a by-product of the logical or philosophical analysis of norms rather than something that experimentally oriented psychologists need to devote effort to constructing.
+It is not only all the theory of competence that is needed in its area.
+It is also all that is possible, since a different competence, if it actually existed, would just generate evidence that called for a revision of the corresponding normative theory."
+(S. 321)

 - worum es in der psychologie gehen sollte: die normen des alltäglichen Schließens, in epistemologischer perspektive